Donkervoort logo

 About Donkervoort Automobielen

 Established in 1978 by Joop Donkervoort and now led by his son, Denis, Donkervoort Automobielen has sold more than 1,500 cars.
-Operating from Lelystad, The Netherlands, with a team of over 50 experts, the company initially gained renown with the D10 in 1988, setting a world acceleration record, followed by the D8 270 RS in 2005 with a record lap at the Nürburgring.
-The F22, further integrating their patented, advanced Ex-Core carbon fibre technology, set a new benchmark in 2023 by achieving 2.3g of lateral acceleration at the Zandvoort circuit, surpassing the D8 GTO-JD70's previous 2.1g record, showcasing Donkervoort’s engineering prowess.
-Their focus on exclusive, tailored supercars and driving lifestyle experiences continues to embody the ‘Living the Drive’ ethos.
-Looking to the future, Donkervoort hints at more innovations, continuing the brand's adventurous evolution.
+Operating from Lelystad, the Netherlands, with a team of over 50 experts, the company initially gained renown with the D10 in 1988, setting a world acceleration record, followed by the D8 270 RS in 2005, which achieved a record lap at the Nürburgring.
+The F22, further integrating their patented advanced Ex-Core carbon fibre technology, set a new benchmark in 2023 by attaining 2.3g of lateral acceleration at the Zandvoort circuit, surpassing the D8 GTO-JD70's previous 2.1g record and showcasing Donkervoort's engineering prowess.
+Their focus on exclusive, tailored supercars and driving lifestyle experiences continues to embody the 'Living the Drive' ethos.
+Looking to the future, Donkervoort hints at further innovations, continuing the brand's adventurous evolution.

 Facebook: www.facebook.com/DonkervoortCars